Danko-Lab/tutorials/PRO-seq.md

 Global Run-On and Sequencing (GRO-seq) and Precision Run-On and Sequencing (PRO-seq) are technologies for mapping the location and orientation of actively transcribing RNA polymerase I, II, and III (Pol) across the genome.
-Both technologies are particular powerful because they provides a genome-wide readout of gene and lincRNA transcription, and the location and relative activities of active enhancers and promoters that regulate gene transcription.
+Both technologies are particular powerful because they provide a genome-wide readout of gene and lincRNA transcription, as well as the location and relative activities of active enhancers and promoters that regulate transcription.

 The Danko lab generally uses PRO-seq.
 This tutorial describes the basic analysis pipeline used in the <a href="http://www.dankolab.org">Danko lab</a>.